Classification with many classes: challenges and pluses: Asymptotic analysis

 Conditions \fr{eq:as1} and \fr{eq:as2} (or \fr{eq:per_class}) of Theorems 1 and 2, respectively, provide the non-asymptotic lower bounds on the minimal distance between different classes and the minimal effect of significant features required for the perfect feature selection and classification error bounded above by $2 \alpha$.
 In order to gain better understanding of these conditions, we consider an asymptotic setup.

-Standard asymptotics considered in classification literature assume that the number of features $p$ and the sample sizes $n_l$ increase whereas the number of classes $L$ is fixed (see, e.g., Fan and Fan, 2008; Shao {\em et al.}, 2011 for $L=2$ and Pan, Wang and Li, 2016 for a general fixed $L$).
-On the contrary, our study is motivated by the case where the number of classes may also be large.
+Standard asymptotics considered in classification literature assume that the number of features $p$ and the sample sizes $n_l$ increase whereas the number of classes $L$ is fixed (see, e.g., Fan and Fan, 2008; Shao {\em et al.}, 2011 for $L=2$ and Pan, Wang and Li, 2016, for a general but fixed $L$).
+On the contrary, our study is motivated by the case where the number of classes may also be large (``large $L$, large $p$, small $n$'').

-Recall that $N=\sum_{l=1}^L n_k$ is the total sample size and let the number of features $p \to \infty$.
-Assume that all eigenvalues of the $p_1 \times p_1$ covariance matrix of significant features $\Sigma^*$ are finite and bounded away from zero, i.e., there exist absolute constants $c_1$ and $c_2$ such that \be 0 < \tau_1 \leq \lambda_{\min} (\Sigma^*) \leq \lambda_{\max} (\Sigma^*) \leq \tau_2 < \infty. \ee Assume that the samples sizes $n_l$ within each class also grow with $p$ and, for simplicity of exposition, are of the same asymptotic order, that is, $n_1 \sim \ldots n_L \sim n$, where $n=N/L$ and $a \sim b$ means $a=b(1+o(1))$.
-In such asymptotic setup, $\rho_l=n_l/(n_l+1) \sim 1$, while $\sqrt{1-\rho_l \rho_k} \sim \sqrt{2/n}$.
-The results in the previous section allow one to study various other settings with unequal class sizes as well but the analysis of a vast variety of such possible scenarios is beyond the scope of this paper.
+Recall that $N=\sum_{l=1}^L n_l$ is the total sample size and let the number of features $p \to \infty$.
+Following Pan, Wang and Li (2016), assume that all eigenvalues of the $p_1 \times p_1$ covariance matrix of significant features $\Sigma^*$ are finite and bounded away from zero, i.e., there exist absolute constants $\tau_1$ and $\tau_2$ such that \be 0 < \tau_1 \leq \lambda_{\min} (\Sigma^*) \leq \lambda_{\max} (\Sigma^*) \leq \tau_2 < \infty. \ee The samples sizes $n_l$ within classes also grow with $p$.
+For simplicity of exposition, we assume that they are of the same asymptotic order and splitted more or less equally between the two sets ($\pi \sim 1/2$), that is, $n^{(1)}_l \sim n^{(2)}_l \sim n$ for all $l=1,\ldots,L$, where $n=N/(2L)$ and $a \sim b$ means $a=b(1+o(1))$.
+In such asymptotic setup, $\rho_l \sim 1 - 1/n$, while $\sqrt{1-\rho_l \rho_k} \sim \sqrt{2/n}$.
+Though the results in the previous section allow one to study various other settings with unequal class sizes, the asymptotic analysis of a vast variety of such possible scenarios is beyond the scope of this paper.